joemoose/psiops/docs/character.md

 Each of the following skills represents an area of expertise.
 Unlike attributes, skills don’t have a numerical rating—you either have a skill or you don’t.

-**When you attempt an action with an applicable skill** and make an *action roll*, you can re-roll one die, but you must use the second result.
+When you attempt an action with an applicable skill and make an *action roll*, you **re-roll one die**, but you must use the second result.

 | D66 | Skill |
 | :-: | :- |